victorcui96/asteroids/README.md

-# mejo583-project1
+# asteroids-vue

-> An intuitive and fun web application crated using Vue.js
+> An intuitive and fun take on the classic Arcade game Atari Asteroids
+> Uses the front-end framework Vue.js and the game framework Phaser.io
+>

-## Build Setup
+## Build Setup (i.e installation instructions)

 ``` bash
 # install dependencies